-Is it poison ivy or not?
+What does poison ivy look like?
 A simple guide to identifying poison ivy in the wild.
-Complete with 14 images of poison ivy and its look-alikes.
+Complete with 14 images and other confusing look-a-likes.

 * might-have (or seasonal indicator)